Bear Viewing Tours from Homer, Alaska

 What makes the Homer route genuinely different from fly-in alternatives is what happens on the water.
 The Cook Inlet crossing to Chinitna Bay runs through one of the most productive marine environments in Alaska.
 On the way out and back, it’s common to spot humpback whales, orca pods, Steller sea lions, sea otters, puffins, and a range of seabirds.
 No fly-in tour can offer that.
 You’re wildlife watching from the moment you leave the dock.

-Once you arrive at Chinitna Bay, you’re in a remote corner of Lake Clark National Park that has no road access — the only way in is by boat or floatplane.
+Once you arrive at Chinitna Bay, you’re in a remote corner of Lake Clark National Park that has no road access.
+The only way in is by boat or floatplane.
 That keeps the crowds out and the experience personal.
 You won’t be sharing the shoreline with bus tours or large groups.

 Homer is also a destination worth spending time in before or after your tour.
 The Homer Spit, world-class halibut fishing, Kachemak Bay State Park, and the local galleries and restaurants make it an easy place to build a trip around.